 The book value concept is overrated, since there is no direct relationship between the market value of an asset and its book value.
 At best, book value can only be considered a weak replacement for market value, if no other valuation information is available about an asset.

-How to Calculate Book Value
+How to Calculate Book Value (the book value formula)

 The calculation of book value includes the following factors:

 + Original purchase price

 + Subsequent additional expenditures charged to the item